Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Introduction

 \section{Introduction}

-In general, a modification in the size, orientation, or position of a component in a region would lead to an unpredictable change in the number of tilings.
+In general, even a small modification of a region would lead to an unpredictable change in its tiling number.
 However, in some situations, it changes the tiling number by only a simple multiplicative factor.
 The author and Rohatgi first observed this phenomenon for the doubly--dented hexagons and named it the ``Shuffling Phenomenon" for tilings \cite{shuffling}.

-The first example of this phenomenon was recognized in early 2018 when the author attended the JMM, San Diego.
-After discussing with Denis Stanton about the tiling number of the `\emph{$S$-cored hexagon}' (a hexagon with a cluster of four triangles removed), the author found a striking pattern in the tiling number of the region when the side-lengths of the $S$-core are changed.
-The author later proved that the shuffling phenomenon also happens for two classes of symmetric tilings \cite{shuffling2,shuffling3}.
-Seok Hyun Byun and Markus Fulmek independently found an elegant explanation for the phenomenon \cite{Byun, Ful} using a connection between lozenge tilings of a semi-hexagon and Gelfand--Tsetlin patterns, as pointed out by Cohn, Larsen, and Propp in \cite{CLP}.
-However, it is \emph{not} the end of the story.
-The shuffling phenomenon happens in many different forms and different region families.
-Except for the case of doubly--dented hexagons mentioned above, there is no explanation for the phenomenon.
-For example, the Ciucu, Rohatgi, and the author recently proved a shuffling theorem for hexagons with a triad of bowties removed \cite{CLR}, and the arguments of Byun and Fulmek doe not explain the theorem.
+The first example of this phenomenon was recognized earlier, in 2018 when the author attended the JMM, San Diego.
+After discussing with Dennis Stanton about the tiling number of the `\emph{$S$-cored hexagon}' (a hexagon with a cluster of four triangles removed), the author found a striking pattern in the tiling number of the region when the side-lengths of the $S$-core are changed.
+This example was later generalized in \cite{HoleDent, HoleDent2, CLR}.
+The phenomenon has been found in many different forms and different region families.
+We refer the reader to, e.g. \cite{shuffling2,shuffling3,Byun,Ful,Con,Ful2,Byun2}, for recent work about the phenomenon.

-In this paper, we show several new results with the flavor of the shuffling phenomenon.
-We are investigating two new region families.
-The first one consists of \emph{semi-hexagons} with dents on both sides (see Figure \ref{Fig:Semitwodent}), and the second consists of \emph{quartered hexagons} with dents on the right side (see Figure \ref{Fig:Semitwodent5}).
-We show that the tiling generating functions of these regions change by only a simple multiplicative factor if we adjust the width while fixing the dents' positions.
+In this paper, we show several new instances of the shuffling phenomenon.
+In particular, we are investigating two new region families.
+The first family is a class of \emph{semi-hexagons}, i.e. upper halves of symmetric hexagons (see Figure \ref{Fig:Semitwodent}), and the second family consists of certain \emph{quartered hexagons}, i.e. halves of a symmetric semi-hexagon (see Figure \ref{Fig:Semitwodent5}).
+We show that the tiling generating functions of these regions change by only a simple multiplicative factor if we adjust the width while fixing the other parameters.
 A highlight of the result is that the tiling generating functions of these regions are \emph{not} given by simple product formulas themselves.
-(We even do not know any explicit formulas for them.)